-П CHARITABLE GIVING
+CHARITABLE GIVING

 Specific record-keeping requirements must be satisfied to deduct any cash donations made to a charity.
 A bank record or written communication from the charity must be kept as documentation regardless of the size of the donation.
-Donations to charities must be received by the charity by year-end in order to secure a 2020 deduction.
-Note: the provision that allows IRA account owners over age 70 1/2 to make direct transfers of up to \$100,000 to qualified charities (often called Qualified Charitable Distributions or QCDs) from their IRA accounts has been made permanent.
+Donations to charities generally must be received by the charity by year-end in order to secure a 2023 deduction.
+Note: IRA account owners over age 70 1/2 may make direct transfers of up to \$100,000 to qualified charities (often called Qualified Charitable Distributions or QCDs) from their IRA accounts tax-free.
 These transfers can satisfy Required Minimum Distributions (RMDs).